davidevenhaim/to-do-api/README.md

 Hello!
-To be able to use this server please connect it to a LOCAL db that exists on your computer. changes needs to be in file:
+To be able to use this server please connect it to a LOCAL db that exists on your computer.<br/>
+changes needs to be in file:<br/>
 **src/app.module.ts**

 lines 19-21: